First steps

 import { Vouch } from "@getvouch/sdk";

-const vouch = new Vouch();Generate web proof URL with vouch
+const vouch = new Vouch({

-To generate a Web Proof, use the vouch SDK to create a verification URL and redirect the user:
+Use the vouch SDK to create a verification URL and redirect the user:

 datasourceId